dragonfire535/xiao/README.md

 nonetheless.

 - Leave messages are automatically sent to any channel that recieves welcome messages.
 These can be turned off with [an option](#options).
-- In Xiao's home server, Xiao posts a random meme from Reddit every hour using a webhook.
 - Some commands will automatically run when a certain phrase is said in any message, regardless of if the command itself was called or not.
 These are:
 	* Saying "no u" runs `no-u`.
 	* Saying "(╯°□°）╯︵ ┻━┻" runs `unflip`.